 2. Winslow Homer

 Winslow Homer (1836-1910) was an American painter who became one of the most famous realism artists due to his prominent work as a landscape painter and printmaker.
-His specialty was paintings with a marine subject and he is considered to be one of the most prominent figures in American art in the 19th century.
+His specialty was paintings of a marine subjects and he is considered to be one of the most prominent figures in American art in the 19th century.

 He didn’t start out as a painter as his scope evolved from being a commercial illustrator to a self-taught landscape painter.
 Apart from oil paintings, his oeuvre also consists of a unique collection of watercolor paintings, depicting scenes from the many travels he went on.